Saint-Nectaire via the Couze Valley Chambon

 Description of the walk

-On the D996, at the intersection with the Boissières D145 road and the educational farm, park in the picnic area.
+On the D996, at the junction with the Route de Boissières (D145) and the educational farm, park at the picnic area.

-(S/E) With the picnic tables on your right, cross the D145, then the small car park opposite (which can also be used), cross the bridge over the Frédet, join the D996 and follow it to the right, passing in front of the educational farm, then cross carefully to reach the Pont de Boussières signpost at the start of a path.
+(S/E) With the picnic tables on your right, cross the D145, then the small car park opposite (private, educational farm), cross the bridge over the Frédet, join the D996 and follow it to the right, passing in front of the educational farm, then cross carefully to reach the Pont de Boissières signpost at the start of a path.

 Follow this path towards Bouche.